Arctotherium: Paleo-ecological reconstructions

 Although mostly herbivorous, the modern spectacled bear is on occasion an active predator.
 The spectacled bear has several hunting techniques- principally, the bear surprises or overpowers its prey, mounts its back, and consumes the immobilised animal while still alive, pinning the prey with its weight, large paws and long claws.
 Alternatively, the bear pursues the prey into rough terrain, hillsides, or precipices, provoking its fall and/or death.
 After death, the prey is dragged to a safe place (usually a nest over a tree, or a forested area) and consumed, leaving only skeletal remains.
 These behaviours have been suggested as Arctotherium's hunting strategies as well.
 However, although the spectacled bear is capable of climbing trees, Arctotherium is thought to be non-arboreal.

+Interaction with humans

+The remains of A. wingei in the Hoyo Negro of the Yucatán appear to be in association with human remains.